 NPDES Pesticide General Permit

-Please use the following links to help you understand and comply with the state and federal NPDES Pesticide General Permit:
+Please use the following links to help you understand the state and federal NPDES PGP (**indicates an update is forthcoming):

 - EPA’s Final Pesticide General Permit